Kosmokleaner/DirectXShaderCompilerWiki/Wave-Intrinsics.md

 #### `<type> WaveActiveSum( <type> expr )`

-Sums up the value of \<expr\> across all active lanes in the current wave, and replicates it to all lanes in said wave.
+Sums up the value of \<expr\> across all active non-helper lanes in the current wave, and replicates it to all lanes in said wave.
 The order of operations is undefined.

 Example: